cpattynue/thiago/README.md

-thiago - write erlang terms to file
+thiago - :smiley_cat: - write erlang terms to file
 ======

-Thiago is the name of my cat, but also is an application written in erlang to store erlang terms into files, using disk erlang term storage
+Thiago is the name of my CAT :smiley_cat: :smiley_cat: :smiley_cat: :smiley_cat:,
+but also is an application written in erlang to store erlang terms into files, using disk erlang term storage

 How to start?
 ======